 Chris Arnott (33) was taking part in a training session with the club on August 30 when he suddenly collapsed and suffered a cardiac arrest.

 His heart had stopped beating for seven minutes but his life was saved thanks to the quick actions of his team mates.
-Dubbed ‘The Fantastic Four’, team mates Andy Kewley, Robbie McMillan, Jordan Tijou and Colin Cooper rushed to Chris’ aid by calling the emergency services, carrying out chest compressions and using the defibrillator located inside Fraserburgh Community and Sports Centre to get his heart beating again.
+Dubbed ‘The Fantastic Four’, team mates Andy Kewley, Robbie McMillan, Jordan Tijou and Colin Cooper rushed to Chris’ aid by calling the emergency services, carrying out chest compressions and using the defibrillator located inside Fraserburgh Fitness Centre to get his heart beating again.

 Chris was taken to hospital to recover and had an internal defibrillator fitted.